Low Back Pain

 What are the risks and complications?

-The most common problems relate to local anesthetic which may be used.
-This is injected into the nerves by the joints to confirm that the injection has reached the appropriate nerves, so there may be some numbness and weakness of the legs.
+that the injection has reached the appropriate nerves, so there may be some numbness and weakness of the legs.

 Headache may occur in one percent of patients who have an epidural but this should not happen after medial branch blocks.
 This is due to the inadvertent puncture of the dura.
 This can be treated and is rare but does occur.